LABSS/NetLogo2Mesa/README.md

 ##### Step 3, Create the setup

-We have our blueprint now is the time to implement the procedures that organize the initial status of the model, simply everything in Netlogo is included in the "setup" procedure.
-This part consists of the following procedures that we will analyze and translate into python one by one:
+We have our blueprint now is the time to implement the procedures that organize the initial status of the model or simply everything in Netlogo is included in the "setup" procedure.

+###### What does the Virus on a network Model setup do?

+The setup starts by generating all the necessary nodes ( number-of-nodes) and gives it 3 fundamental properties: a position on space (defined by an x and y), an initial state (S) and a value for virus-check-timer.
+If we visualize our space at this point we will see many points stochastically positioned on a space.
+The next step is to join these points creating a network, the algorithm that performs this process is very simple, it defines a maximum number of nodes that depends on average-node-degree and number-of-nodes, it starts a cycle of iterations that ends when the total number of links will be greater than the maximum number of links.
+Each iteration a random node is taken and linked to another node nearby, as long as these two do not already have a link.
+Finally, a number of nodes equal to initial-outbreak-size is set to infected.

+We will analyze and translate into python procedure by procedure:

 ```Netlogo
 to setup